Execute Sample Model#

 The following flow chart shows the steps needed to run the pre-built binaries:

-The following example applications are included in the SD card image, and you can use any one of them to execute the model and generate inference results.
+The SD card image includes the following example applications.
+You can use any one of them to execute the model and generate inference results.

 VART Runner Application